bbc/tams/docs/adr/0047-role-naming-convention.md

 * Good, because it allows clients to get more of the salient information about a collection in a single request.
   It would allow the UI element suggested above to be built from a single listing request, for example.
 * Neutral, because it changes the specification, albeit in a non-breaking way.

+### Option R3d: Use `role` as editorial purpose, make it optional, surface same detail in tags

+As Option R3a, however `role` is no longer required in the `collects` property where it is not needed.
+Additional a tag is described for editorial purpose.

+* Good, because it prevents this brittle field being relied upon
+* Good, because it removes a piece of data from `CollectionItem` that is about the Flow itself
+* Good, because it provides a way to put that piece of information on the Flow itself
+* Bad, because it may break client implementations expecting to get a `role` field in the response

 ## Pros and Cons of the Options - for representing editorial purpose